 4. Jeopardizing the safety of your baby

 Once your child is born, his or her safety can vary greatly depending on the environment they are placed in.
 For example, a new baby can easily be placed on a blanket on the floor, but if there are siblings or other kids around, this might not be a safe option.
 Parents might fail to install car seats correctly, practice proper calming techniques, or learn safe sleep practices.
 Remember, safety first!
+It can be overwhelming at first but I promise, you’ll get the hang of these things quickly—and you can always ask your doctor for help.

 5. Failing to test out your gadgets before it’s go-time